oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * **CSAF post-processor**: A CSAF producer that transforms an existing CSAF document into a new CSAF document, for example, by removing or redacting security-sensitive elements.
 * **CSAF consumer**: A program that reads and interprets a CSAF document.
 * **Viewer**: A CSAF consumer that reads a CSAF document, displays a list of the results it contains, and allows an end user to view each result in the context of the artifact in which it occurs.
-* **Result management system**: A software system that consumes the documents produced by analysis tools, produces reports that enable engineering teams to assess the quality of their software artifacts at a point in time and to observe trends in the quality over time, and performs functions such as filing bugs and displaying information about individual results.
-* **Engineering system**: A software development environment within which analysis tools execute.
-It might include a build system, a source control system, a result management system, a bug tracking system, a test execution system, and so on.
-The normative content in this document defines requirements for CSAF documents, except for those normative requirements that are explicitly designated as defining the behavior of another conformance target.

 ## 5.2 Conformance Clause 1: CSAF document
 A text file satisfies the "CSAF document"”" conformance profile if: